PyGreSQL/PyGreSQL/docs/contents/postgres/func.rst

     >>> query("""CREATE FUNCTION one() RETURNS int4
     ...
 AS 'SELECT 1 as ONE' LANGUAGE SQL""")

-Functions can be used in any expressions (eg. in the target"list or qualifications)::
+Functions can be used in any expressions (eg. in the target list or qualifications)::

     >>> print(db.query("SELECT one() AS answer"))